 The VEC is a 24 hour, 7 day a week facility.
 All patients requiring hospitalization will be closely monitored throughout the day and night by qualified veterinarians and registered veterinary technical staff.
 The comfort, safety and well being of the patient are their primary concern.

 Consultations with Drs.
-Cochrane and Kilburn are available by referral from a primary care veterinarian.
+Cochrane and Schneider are available by referral from a primary care veterinarian.

 Click to view images of: